duducosmos/legs/README.md

 void loop() {
     /*
-    Update the moviment according to value defined by set_current_state method.
+    Update the moviment according to the value defined by `set_current_state` method.
     */
     legs.move_according_state();
 }